csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 # Independent Random Variable

-If the joint probability of A and B equals to the product of the probabilities of A and B, then events A and B are called **independent events** :
+If the joint probability of events A and B equals the product of the probabilities of A and B, then events A and B are called **independent events** :

 <p align="center">
     <span>$P(A, B) = P(A)P(B)$</span>
     <span style="float: right;">[16]</span>
 </p>

-And if the joint probability of the N events $A_{i}, i=1, \ldots, n$ satisfies formula 17, the set is called independence.
+If the joint probability of the N events $A_{i}, i=1, \ldots, n$ satisfies equation [17], the events are called independence.

 <p align="center">
     <span>$P(\bigcap_{i=1}^{n}A_{i}) = \prod_{i=1}^{n}P(A_{i})$</span>
     <span style="float: right;">[17]</span>
 </p>

-Likewise, if the probability density function of random variable  satisfies formula 18, the N random variables are independence.
+Likewise, if the probability density function of random variables satisfies equation [18], the N random variables are independent.

 <p align="center">
     <span>$p_{X_{1}, \ldots, X_{n}} = \prod_{i=1}^{n}p_{X_{i}}(x_{i})$</span>
     <span style="float: right;">[18]</span>
 </p>

-If two random variables X and Y are independence, conditional probability density function becomes a function independent of the condition like formula[19].
+If two random variables $X$ and $Y$ are independent, the conditional probability density function becomes a function independent of the condition, as shown in equation [19].

 <p align="center">
     <span>$p_{X\mid Y}(x \mid y) = p_{X}(x)$</span>